A project of

 Regionally: Declining

-Mean annual population trends and population change (with 80% Bayesian credible intervals [CRI]) for Hermit Thrush from 2010 through 2023.
+Mean annual population trends and population change (with 80% Bayesian credible intervals [CRI]) for Hermit Thrush from 2010 through 2024.
 A red dot indicates strong evidence for a negative trend.
 An orange dot indicates weak evidence of a negative trend.
 Strong evidence is suggested for a trend when the 80% CRI does not contain zero.
+The trend is the annual percentage that a population has (on average) changed each year since 2010, while the population change is the total estimated population percentage change over all years.
+These estimates have uncertainty, of course, which one can evaluate by examining the credible intervals and the probability that the population has declined probability of decrease) or increased (probability of increase) since 2010.

 RegionMean annual